JD Spicer Zeb Solicitors Banner Image

 Serious Fraud

-FCA Investigations
+FCA Solicitors

 The Financial Conduct Authority (FCA) has extensive powers to take enforcement action, or even bring criminal prosecutions, against individuals and businesses who report to the regulator.
 If you are under investigation by the FCA, having specialist legal advice on your side is essential.